danchoi/mustache-haskell/README.md

 # mustache-haskell

 A Haskell implementation of mustache templates.
+Expects input data to be a ToJSON instance.

 Should be compatible with the the [mustache specification](http://mustache.github.io/mustache.5.html).
 Except lambdas are